dominikt2/minesweeper/README.md

 Minesweeper game made fully in java.

-For now board is a 10 x 10 grid. </br>
+For now board is a 10 x 10 grid and contains 10 bombs. </br>

-Board contains 10 mines. </br>

 Game result is printed in terminal. </br>